Vandivier/arias-tale-rpg/docs/src/narrative/arc-integrated.md

 "What is that?"
 Kael asked, gripping his axe tightly.

-Gavriel approached cautiously.
+Gabriel approached cautiously.
 "A gateway of some sort.
 Possibly to another realm."

 "Should we destroy it?"
 Kael suggested.